rodger0531/foobook-mirror/UI/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+18/02/2014 - Tharman

+	- Modified 'landing.html' to include the sign-up stuff.

 18/02/2014 - Philip

 	- Added "login.html" containing the structure of our login page.
 We are working on linking the html with the database.